shivannis/xandr-docs-public/xandr-docs/articles/invest/view-advertiser-details.md

 ---
-title : View Advertiser Details description : In this article learn about the Advertiser Details screen that shows you the settings and essential metrics for a specific advertiser, provides visualizations of the advertiser's performance, and offers quick access to the advertiser's child objects.
+title : Microsoft Invest - View Advertiser Details description : In this article learn about the Advertiser Details screen that shows you the settings and essential metrics for a specific advertiser, provides visualizations of the advertiser's performance, and offers quick access to the advertiser's child objects.
 ---

-# View advertiser details
+# Microsoft Invest - View advertiser details

 The **Advertiser Details** screen shows you the settings and essential metrics for a specific advertiser, provides visualizations of the advertiser's performance, and offers quick access to the advertiser's child objects.